The Timothy House

 • In 2020, The Timothy House provided 55 men, women and children with 1164 nights of food and shelter.
 In addition, a local family partnered with Good Works and provided and additional 57 nights of shelter for those who could not be accommodated at The Timothy House.
 We conducted 197 detailed phone interviews and had 96 face to face meetings with individuals and families seeking to stay at The Timothy House*

 * 2020 was a very unusual year.
 In our view, the following “first-time” situations which occurred in 2020 due to COVID-19 impacted the people we normally would serve through the Timothy House: (1) Because of COVID, it became clear that many people in need of shelter were fearful and very reluctant to enter congregate facilities where residents share living space (2) The CDC’s freeze on evictions provided help to those who may have been evicted from their rentals and thus may have come to Good Works.
 (3) Federal funding increased dramatically and provided a substantial increase in funds available for rental and utility assistance.
-Along with this came one-time funds provided to several local agencies assisting people experiencing homeless to provide long-term hotel accommodations.
+Along with this came one-time funds provided to several local agencies assisting people experiencing homelessness to provide long-term hotel accommodations.
 (4) Many people struggling with poverty and on the edge of homelessness received direct financial support (stimulus checks) which provided assistance to them and their family and may have prevented them from experiencing homelessness (5) Because of COVID, we observed a broader willingness of those with homes allowing others to stay with them.

-In December 2022, Good Works experienced another marker: We have provided more than 130,000 nights of food and shelter since we began keeping statistics in 1984.
+In December 2023, Good Works experienced another marker: We have provided more than 132,000 nights of food and shelter since we began keeping statistics in 1984.

 GOOD WORKS’ OBJECTIVE for the Timothy House is to provide a safe, clean, stable, temporary, yet homelike place for people to BE while the residents work on the issues in their lives, which led to the situation of their homelessness.